 Few neighborhoods exude the level of charm of the West Village.
 Overflowing with history, quaintness, and a relaxed vibe, this downtown neighborhood boasts some of the most picturesque streets in all of New York City.

 I could stroll around this section of Greenwich Village for hours on end, probably get lost –– even after visiting dozens of times previously ––since the streets aren’t on a grid.
-Eventually, I’d collect myself and figure out which direction is north, south, east, and west, and then make my way to one of these gorgeous streets.
+Eventually, I’d collect myself and figure out which direction is north, south, east, and west, and then make my way to one of these beautiful streets.

 Besides the location of the fictional Friends building (at the corner of Bedford and Grove), apartment seekers consider this Village street to be one of the most sought-after.
 Tree-lined and quiet, Bedford runs north and south from Christopher to Houston and lies between Bleecker and Hudson.
 Varick (7th Avenue) crosses Bedford.

-Besides brick townhouses lining the street, you’ll find the Little Owl–– a neighborhood favorite serving delish Mediterranean-influenced cooking –– on the ground floor of the Friends apartment building.
+Besides brick townhouses lining the street, you’ll find the Little Owl–– a neighborhood favorite serving delicious Mediterranean-influenced cooking –– on the ground floor of the Friends apartment building.
 Also on the street is Daddy-O, a neighborhood joint offering craft beer, specialty cocktails, and casual eats.

-At 75 1Ž2 Bedford, you’ll find the narrowest street in New York, Built in 1873, Edna St. Vincent Millay once lived here.
+At 75 1Ž2 Bedford, you’ll find the narrowest street in New York, Built-in 1873, Edna St. Vincent Millay once lived here.
 And 84 Bedford is the historic landmark building from 1780, which was restored and converted into condos in 2011.

 Also the name of a celebrity chef, Jean-Georges Vongerichten’s West Village eatery, Perry is a lovely street that begins at Greenwich Avenue, stretches to West Street, and sits between Charles and West 11th.